Qite/Umbraco-Inception/README.md

 We provided a demo project at [Github](https://github.com/Qite/InceptionDemo).

 ##Cool, where can I help
-Well by testing it you might discover something we forget or some situation we ourselfs haven't faced yet.
+- Well by testing it you might discover something we forgot or some situation we haven't faced yet.
 Don't hesitate to create a [bug report](https://github.com/Qite/Umbraco-Inception/issues)

-Solve your own problem, reporting a bug is cool but solving it is just plain awesome!
+- Solve your own problem, reporting a bug is cool but solving it is just plain awesome!

 ##Contact
 Any further questions may be directed here on github or at florian@qite.be